hlascelles/samudra/pages/pages-root-folder/index.md

 ---

 <br/>
 Samudra is dedicated to solving global waste management challenges that don't have a profitable solution.
 As our first challenge we picked marine plastic pollution because it is an urgent matter.
 About 80% of plastic pollution that ends up in our oceans originates on land, a lot of it is due to the lack of waste collection services in populated areas.
 This brings us to Indonesia, where about 10% of global marine plastic pollution originates.
-Currently only 32% of municipal solid waste is collected in Indonesia.
-Hence our initial goal - to improve coverage and efficiency of the waste collection system.
+Our initial goal is to improve coverage and efficiency of the waste collection and treatment system, since only 32% of municipal solid waste is currently collected in Indonesia.